cf-platform-eng/isv-ci-toolkit/README.md

 The `tests` directory contains docker images that execute a test.

+The most basic test that can be run is [installing, configuring and then uninstalling](./tests/install-uninstall-pas-tile/README.md) a tile.

 ## Tasks

 The `tasks` directory contain docker images that execute a function against an environment.
 They are often used for doing further configuration for environments before executing a test image.